Michał Kalecki: Background and overview

 The economics of Kalecki was based, more explicitly and systematically than that of Keynes, on the principle of the circular flow of income that goes back to the Physiocrat François Quesnay.
 According to that principle, income is determined by expenditure decisions, not by the exchange of resources (capital or labor).
 Kalecki and Keynes claimed that in capitalist economy, production and employment levels (economic equilibrium) are determined foremost by the magnitude of investment by business enterprises (the crucial "driver of the business cycle"), not by price and wage flexibility.
 Savings are determined by investments, not the other way around.
-Contrary to the Ricardian, Marxian and Neoclassical economics, Kalecki asserted that higher wages lead to fuller employment.
+Contrary to the Ricardian and Neoclassical economics, Kalecki asserted that higher wages lead to fuller employment.
 His monetary theory was rooted in the business cycle theory of Knut Wicksell.
 Quesnay's circular flow of income fell into disrepute in the political economy of the 19th century, when the idea that prices integrate exchange decisions gained ground, but was revived by Joseph Schumpeter, who pointed out the necessity of considering the circular flow of income (recognition of the economic cycle) as an integrating factor in order to gain a comprehensive understanding of the total economic process in a given period.
 The principle was discarded again with the arrival of neoliberal domination in economics and its main current defined by prices of economic equilibrium.
 Economist Jan Toporowski said that Kalecki's theory of the business cycle remains "the most serious challenge to general equilibrium macroeconomics", which has prevailed since the late 19th century.
 More than Keynes, Kalecki was skeptical about government's ability to sustain fiscal and monetary stimulus policies or of business support for full employment.

 Like Keynes, Kalecki was concerned with demand management.
 Kalecki distinguished three ways of stimulating demand: through the government improving conditions for private investment (a time-consuming and burdensome for the populace process of which he was skeptical), through redistribution of income from profits to wages, and through public investment that increases employment and demand automatically.

 Kalecki was engaged in the problems of developing countries.
 He argued that their industrialization depended on land reform and taxation of land owners and the middle classes.
 He was skeptical about a positive role of foreign direct investment in stimulating economic modernization.
 Polish economist Oskar Lange, who worked with Kalecki also on centrally planned socialist economies of the Soviet Bloc, characterized him as a "leftist Keynesian".